Monotone additive statistics: Proof of Theorem

-The rest of this proof is analogous to the proof of Theorem 2 in \cite*{mu2021blackwell}, but for completeness we provide the details below.
+The rest of this proof is a functional analysis exercise analogous to the proof of Theorem 2 in \cite*{mu2021blackwell}, but for completeness we provide the details below.
 The main goal is to show that the monotone additive functional $F$ on $\mathcal{L}$ can be extended to a positive linear functional on the entire space of continuous functions $\mathcal{C}(\overline{\R})$.
 We first equip $\mathcal{L}$ with the sup-norm of $\mathcal{C}(\overline{\R})$ and establish a technical claim.

 \begin{lemma} $F \colon \mathcal{L} \to \R$ is 1-Lipschitz:

 \end{lemma}

 \begin{proof} Let $\Vert K_X - K_Y\Vert = \eps$.
 Then $K_{X+\eps} = K_X + \eps \geq K_Y.$ Hence, by Lemma~\ref{lemma:monotone}, $F(K_Y) \leq F(K_{X+\eps})$, and so